vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ````
 Observe that the plan has HASH GROUP BY APPROX instead of "SORT GROUP BY"
 And the InMemory query tool about 28 seconds which is lesser than the previous InMemory runs.
 This feature also speeds up In Buffer runs too.
+This feature is useful in BI repoers, when we need to build visualization, and summation reports where 95-99% accuracy of data does not alter the overall information convayed.

 ## InMemory Materialized Views and Query Rewrite.